-• A completed MCC Application for Admission,

-• A completed Dual Credit/Enrollment/Early Admission Application and Recommendation Form.

-• An official high school transcript each academic year of enrollment.

-ACT or Accuplacer scores.
+- A completed MCC Application for Admission. - A completed Dual Credit/Enrollment/Early Admission Application and Recommendation Form. - An official high school transcript each academic year of enrollment. - ACT or Accuplacer scores.
 Placement scores may be necessary for course or program placement.
 All students must meet MCC individual course placement requirements and prerequisites prior to enrollment.

-For courses to be counted for secondary credit, a "B" average must be maintained during the first two (2) courses and all thereafter.
+For courses to be counted for secondary credit, a "B" average must be maintained during the first two (2) courses and all coursework thereafter.

-maintain a 2.0 GPA or higher in dual credit classes to be eligible for financial aid at MCC.
+Students should be aware that they must maintain a 2.0 GPA or higher in dual credit classes to be eligible for financial aid at MCC.
 Remedial college coursework is ineligible for dual credit consideration for academic courses at MCC.